 * reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/econ-polls?RIC=MYCPI%3DECI poll data

-KUALA LUMPUR, April 23 (Reuters) - Malaysia’s consumer price index (CPI) in March rose 1.7% from a year earlier, on higher prices for transportation, food and other goods and services, government data showed on Friday.
+KUALA LUMPUR, May 21 (Reuters) - Malaysia’s consumer price index (CPI) in April rose 4.7% from a year earlier, its fastest growth in more than four years, government data showed on Friday.

 April’s rise was just below the 4.9% annual expansion forecast by economists in a Reuters poll and was the fastest since March 2017, when the index had grown 5.1%.
 In March, the index had risen 1.7%.

 Malaysia’s central bank has said headline inflation was expected to temporarily spike in April and May, due to a lower base from cheaper retail fuel prices last year.

 Inflation in April was largely driven by higher fuel prices with the transport sector index rising 27% from a year earlier, the Statistics Department said in a statement.

 Higher prices were also seen for housing and utilities, food and non-alcoholic beverages, and household furnishings and maintenance, the department said.

 Reporting by Rozanna Latiff; Editing by Rashmi Aich